 - In-class orientations to The Writing and Public Speaking Center

 - In-class workshops tailored to specific courses and assignments

-- Consultations on writing assignment design and on providing feedback to students
+- Consultations on writing assignment design and on providing effective and efficient writing feedback to students

-- Ideas for incorporating writing – both graded and non-graded – into courses
+- Ideas for incorporating writing – both graded and non-graded – into course design

-- Faculty workshops on using writing to enhance student learning in any course
+- Workshops on using writing to enhance student learning in any course

 - Support for manuscript preparation, grant proposals, presentations and other academic work